Axual/ksml/docs/operations.md

 [KStream::toExtractor]: https://kafka.apache.org/27/javadoc/org/apache/kafka/streams/kstream/KStream.html#to-org.apache.kafka.streams.processor.TopicNameExtractor-org.apache.kafka.streams.kstream.Produced-

 Messages are passed onto a user function, which returns the name of the topic that message needs to be sent to.
-This operation acts as a Sink and is always the last operation in a xref:pipeline[`pipeline`].
+This operation acts as a Sink and is always the last operation in a [pipeline](pipelines.md).

 |Applies to|Value Type| Description
 |:---|:---|:---